Helping Hand Initiative

 What is the Helping Hand Initiative

 The Helping Hand Initiative exhibits a flexible, multi-faceted model of organizational interaction established to meet not only the needs of Sigma Nu chapters, but the needs of the community organization(s) with whom the chapters are working.
 The Helping Hand Initiative was NOT established to replace any community service or philanthropic traditions that may exist at any individual chapter.
-Rather, the Helping Hand Initiative was established to further the efforts of the collegiate chapters in regard to community service and philanthropy.
-The Helping Hand Initiative was established to promote the service and philanthropic efforts of the collegiate chapters and place Sigma Nu members, everywhere, in a position to realize the benefits and satisfaction of being a servant leader.
+Rather, the Helping Hand Initiative was established as an official framework in which chapters can operate philanthropically.
+The Helping Hand Initiative was also established to promote the service and philanthropic efforts of the collegiate chapters and place Sigma Nu members, everywhere, in a position to realize the benefits and satisfaction of being a servant leader.

 How does a Chapter get involved?